 Tibetan cuisine is the general term for Tibetan food, which has a long history.
 The taste of Tibetan food is light and peaceful.
 Many dishes, except salt, garlic and shallots, do not put any spicy seasonings, so the original taste of the food is guaranteed.
 It's also in line with the current trend of returning to the basics of food culture.
 While maintaining the traditional dietary culture of the plateau, it is also influenced by Sichuan, Indian and Nepalese food culture.
-It uses a wide range of ingredients and the commonly used cooking methods such as roasting, frying, frying, boiling, etc. Representatives include not only dishes made from yak meat and Tibetan pork, but also dishes made with curry and Sichuan pepper.
+The commonly used cooking methods are roasting, frying, boiling, etc. Representatives include not only dishes made from yak meat and Tibetan pork, but also dishes made with curry and Sichuan pepper.
 Of course, the daily diet of Tibetans such as tsampa, butter tea, and highland barley wine cannot be lacked.

 The Features of Tibetan Cuisines

 Due to the unique ecological and cultural environment of the Qinghai-Tibet plateau, the derived Tibetan cuisine style is quite different from that of other ethnic groups, forming the following features: